Vascular care in Kansas City

-- A team approach to complex vascular conditions – Our vascular surgeons will often team up to perform complex surgeries which can help expedite care and reduce a person’s exposure to general anesthetics
+- A team approach to treating complex vascular conditions, with vascular surgeons and specialists teaming up to perform complex procedures and expedite care for faster, safer treatment.

-- A multidisciplinary approach to care – Our team consists of highly-skilled vascular surgeons, cardiothoracic surgeons, interventional cardiologists, cardiologists, nurses and technicians working together to develop the best treatment plan for each and every patient
+- A multidisciplinary approach to care with a team consisting of vascular surgeons, cardiothoracic surgeons, interventional cardiologists, cardiologists, registered nurses and technicians who work together to develop individualized treatment plans for every patient.

 Meet our vascular surgeons